 What You’ll Study

-As your studies culminate in a Data Science Capstone Project, you will apply your knowledge and skills to a real-world application area.
-Working closely with faculty, you could create an application using academic research, complete a project that solves a problem for a community partner, or work on a significant data-driven project on a professional internship with a company or nonprofit organization.
+As your studies culminate in a Capstone Project, you will apply your knowledge and skills to an area of your choosing that involves social or environmental advocacy.
+Working closely with faculty, you could complete a purely academic project in one of these areas, choose a project that solves a problem for a community partner, or work on a significant data-driven project through a professional internship with a company or nonprofit organization.